Maha Singh Rao: Career

-Recognising his potential he was sent by the Government of India to attend the international coaching course in Budapest, Hungary in 2005.
-The course is conducted by the Universitas Budapestinesis de semmelweis nominata and is recognised by the international Olympic council for Olympic solidarity.
-Later he was selected for the prestigious Dronacharya Award for the year 2005.
+Rao was sent by the Indian government to attend the international coaching course in Budapest in 2005.
+The course is conducted by the Universitas Budapestinesis de semmelweis nominata and is recognised by the International Olympic Committee for Olympic solidarity.
+Rao was selected for the Dronacharya Award for the year 2005, and he received it from Indian president A. P. J. Abdul Kalam in 2006.

-Many of his disciples have won national and international titles including the prestigious Arjun Award.
-Notables include Sandeep kumar Rathi (Bharat Kesri), Rajiv Tomar (Hind Kesri and Arjun Award Winner), Anuj Chaudhary (Arjun Award Winner), Sujeet maan (Arjun Award Winner).
-Rajiv Tomar won the gold medal in the commonwealth games in 2006.
+Many of Rao's disciples have won national and international titles, such as the Arjun Award.
+Notable persons include Sandeep Kumar Rathi (Bharat Kesari title winner), Rajiv Tomar (Hind Kesri and Arjun Award winner, and a gold medalist in the 2006 Commonwealth Games), Anuj Chaudhary (Arjun Award winner), Sujeet Maan (Arjun Award winner).